.

 Mistake 2 – Ignoring the Red Flags on the Beach!

-Swimming during monsoon is a serious matter, people are drawn weekly, and it’s not how you want to end your holidays.
+Swimming during monsoon is a serious matter, people drown every monsoon season, and it’s not how you want to end your holidays.
 Rip currents are treacherous, and no matter how good you think you can swim, you will probably not win.
 Red flags mean NO SWIMMING.
 Yellow and red flags indicate that you can swim between the flags where lifeguards are on duty.

 Read More!